-Webinar to explore progress of research into rare macular conditionPosted: Thursday 11 March 2021 at 16:18
+Webinar to explore progress of research into rare macular conditionPosted: Thursday 11 March 2021

 A potential treatment for a rare form of macular disease called Doyne honeycomb dystrophy will be the focus of this month’s condition-specific Virtual Clinic.

 Dr Jacqueline van der Spuy from UCL institute of Ophthalmology will join the Virtual Clinic to talk about potential treatments for the inherited condition, which usually develops in early-to-mid adulthood.

 Dr Spuy will discuss the progress being made in research and, more specifically, her project to turn off the faulty gene causing Doyne honeycomb macular dystrophy, which is being funded by the Macular Society.